-The South-East side of Colombia consists of hundreds of kilometers of a vast jungle.
-In this area, only a few small towns and communities are hidden in the jungle every now and then.
-Hence, traveling from the mainland of Colombia, straight into the Amazon basin is very difficult.
-It’s probably even impossible to do unless you want to face the jungle like a local!
+The South-East side of Colombia consists of hundreds of kilometers of vast jungle with only a few small towns and communities every now and then.
+So traveling from the mainland of Colombia, straight into the Amazon basin is not only very difficult, it’s probably impossible to do, unless you want to face the jungle like a local!

 Colombia for LGBT travelers

-Colombia is quite LGBT-friendly and in most cities, you’ll be perfectly fine.
-WorldNomads warns for LGBT intolerance in rural areas.
-We didn’t notice any of this at all.
+Colombia is quite LGBT-friendly and in most cities you’ll be perfectly fine.
+WorldNomads warns for LGBT intolerance in rural areas, but we didn’t notice any of this at all.

 We were even kindly met by two gay youngsters who went through a lot of effort to make us feel at home in their country.

-Bogota and Medellin are extremely LGBT-friendly.
-You’ll find the largest gay club in Latin America, Theatron, in Bogota.
-Most LGBT bars and nightclubs in Colombia are oriented towards gay men.
-As soon as we find a lesbian bar or nightclub, we’ll add it right here!
+Bogota and Medellin are extremely LGBT-friendly and you’ll find the largest gay club, Theatron, in Latin America in Bogota.
+Most LGBT bars and nightclubs in Colombia are oriented towards gay men, but as soon as we find a lesbian bar or nightclub, we’ll add it right here!